mhurley100/pands-project/README.md

 | max      |        7.9     |      3.8      |      6.9      |        2.5     |

- Anaconda's Pandas tool is very powerful as it manipulates, analyses and performs statistical analysis with minimal coding.
-Iris-1.py contains python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by petal width, petal length, sepal width and sepal length.
-Pandas dataframe describe() was used to perform statistical analysis.
+ Anaconda's Pandas tool is the tool of choice for statistical analysis.
+It is very powerful as it manipulates, analyses and performs statistical analysis with minimal coding.
+Iris-1.py contains pandas python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by petal width, petal length, sepal width and sepal length.
+Pandas dataframe describe() was used to perform this analysis.
 Below are the programs used to analyse the dataset:

 1. The first 20 lines are printed by running the following line of code on the dataset:
     -(print(dataset.head(20)))